-Attendance during the on-campus blocks and all live case sessions including all the final presentations of all live cases.
+Attendance during the on-campus blocks and all live case sessions including all the live case presentations.

 Proof of competence will be assessed electronically using the following portfolio of assessments:

 70% Individual assignments within virtual learning cycles.
 All individual assignments must be completed in order to pass the module, of which 3 assignments will be graded